bravetools/bravetools/docs/docs/bravefile.md

 ### image
 `image` refers to the target image to be built using the instractions in your ``Bravefile``.
 General syntax is [NAME]/[VERSION]/[ARCH].
 If [ARCH] is not specified, Bravetools will automatically determine your host's CPU architecture and build an appropriate image.

-Image name defined at the top of a ``Bravefile`` will also be used in the

 ```yaml
 image: alpine-python3/1.0
 ```